c5shen/CS125Fall20QuizPrep/week6/week6.md

   Bird b = new Bird();
   isPenguin(b);
   ```
   9. What is upcasting?
-Given the following codes, what can **Penguin** be upcast to?
+Given the following code, what can **Penguin** be upcast to?
   ```java
   public class Animal { }
   public class Bird extends Animal { }
   public class Penguin extends Bird { }
   ```

-  10. Assume we have the following codes, will there be an error?
+  10. Assume we have the following code, will there be an error?
 Why?
   ```java
     public class Penguin extends Bird {
       public void swim() {}